Protect Your Sleep With Treatment

 When should I see a dentist for sleep apnea?

 Sleep apnea is a medical disorder that can lead to severe health consequences without treatment.
 The longer you wait before seeking treatment, the more likely you are to suffer a heart attack, stroke, and other serious episodes.
 While dentists aren’t the only professionals who can treat sleep apnea, they offer customized oral appliances as a more comfortable and convenient alternative to CPAP or surgery.
 Many patients prefer oral appliance therapy as a result of the many unique benefits these devices offer.

 If you or your partner discover that you’re snoring frequently, or if you often feel fatigued during the day for no apparent reason, it’s a good idea to get a sleep test.
 This is the only way to know for sure if you suffer from sleep apnea.
-If your test indicates that you have the disorder, Dr. Garceau can provide a customized oral appliance just for you.
-Call our Windsor, CT office at 860-254-6189 to schedule a consultation and learn more about sleep apnea.
+If your test indicates that you have the disorder, your dentist can provide a customized oral appliance just for you.

 How can a dentist treat sleep apnea?

 If you need to get treatment for a sleep disorder, your dentist probably isn’t the first person who comes to mind.
 However, dentists have an intimate knowledge of the tissues in your mouth and throat that can result in airway obstruction and cause snoring.
 This allows them to provide treatment for snoring and sleep apnea through the use of personalized oral appliances.Unlike CPAP and other treatment options, oral appliances are comfortable, silent, and easily portable.
 They also allow you to sleep in any position you like for maximum comfort.

 How much does sleep apnea treatment from a dentist typically cost?